How I Cook Fresh Rainbow Trout Filets On Top of the Stove

 What Temperature Should You Cook It To?

 Rainbow trout should be cooked to an internal temperature of 63°C (145°F).
-This temperature is high enough to ensure that any harmful bacteria in the fish have been destroyed, but not so high that the meat becomes dry and tough.
+This temperature is high enough to ensure that any harmful bacteria in the fish have been destroyed but not so high that the meat becomes dry and tough.

 To check the internal temperature, insert a meat thermometer into the thickest part of the fish, away from bones and cartilage.
-When cooking rainbow trout, it is important to avoid overcooking as this can lead to dry, tough meat.
+When cooking rainbow trout, it is essential to avoid overcooking as this can lead to dry, tough meat.

 Best Places to Buy Rainbow Trout